-Base Salary Annual Incentive Compensation Plan ("AICP") Long-Term Incentive Plan ("LTIP") Base salary recognizes the job being performed, executive seniority and tenure and the value of that job in the competitive market.
-Base salary must be sufficient to attract and retain the executive talent necessary for our success and provides a fixed element of compensation to avoid fluctuations in compensation that could distract our executives from the performance of their responsibilities.
-The key objective of Civeo's AICP is to reward the achievement of defined annual financial and safety objectives and to incentivize employee activities that will continually improve Civeo, both on a business unit and company-wide basis.
-Civeo's LTIP, established under the Equity Participation Plan ("EPP"), provides an additional incentive to executives to grow shareholder value through ownership of Civeo common shares or incentive awards directly linked to Civeo's share price and supports our efforts to attract and retain highly qualified executives to grow and develop Civeo in our competitive and cyclical industry.
+Base Annual Incentive Compensation Long-Term

+Salary Plan ("AICP") Incentive Plan ("LTIP")

+Base salary recognizes the job being performed, executive seniority and tenure and the value of that job in the competitive market.
+Base salary must be sufficient to attract and retain the executive talent necessary for our success and provides a fixed element of compensation to avoid fluctuations in compensation that could distract our executives from the performance of their responsibilities. annual financial and safety objectives and to incentivize employee activities that will continually improve Civeo, both on a Civeo's LTIP, established under the Equity Participation Plan ("EPP"), provides an additional incentive to executives to grow shareholder value through ownership of Civeo common shares or incentive awards directly linked to Civeo's share price and supports our efforts to attract and retain highly qualified executives to grow and develop Civeo in our competitive and cyclical industry.